 H.“New wastewater treatment facility” means new or complete replacement of an existing wastewater treatment facility or combined sewer overflow collection and/or treatment facilities.

 I.“Orders of approval” means Order from the Director of the Department of Environmental Management approving various activities under Rhode Island’s Water Pollution Control Law (R.I.
 Gen. Laws Chapter 46-12).

 J.“Order of approval to ‘prevent pollution’” means approval of plans and specification prior to construction of wastewater facilities.

 K.“Pretreatment permit” means a permit issued by the State as the control authority for the control of indirect dischargers that discharge pollutants to publicly owned treatment works.

-L.“RIPDES permit” means a permit issued pursuant to the Rhode Island Pollution Discharge Elimination System Regulations for the discharge of wastewaters into the waters of the State or issued pursuant to the “Rules and Regulations for Pretreatment” to control indirect dischargers that discharge pollutants to publicly owned treatment works.
+L.“RIPDES permit” means a permit issued pursuant to the Rhode Island Pollution Discharge Elimination System Regulations for the discharge of wastewaters into the waters of the State or issued pursuant to the of this Title, Rhode Island Pretreatment Regulations to control indirect dischargers that discharge pollutants to publicly owned treatment works.

 2.Facility submits incomplete or inaccurate information on its operating permit application which is not corrected following notification in writing by the Office of Air Resources.